xuru/pyvisdk/sources/do/cluster_dpm_host_config_info.txt

     .. py:attribute:: behavior

-        Specifies the particular DPM behavior for this host.
+        Specifies the particular DPM behavior for this host.See ClusterDpmConfigInfo

     .. py:attribute:: enabled